unchartedsoftware/salt-core/README.md

 Aggregators are used to aggregate values within a bin or a tile.

-Mosaic includes seven sample aggregators:
+Salt includes seven sample aggregators:

  * CountAggregator
  * MaxAggregator